Stabilizers of Ergodic Actions of Lattices and Commensurators: Invariant Random Subgroups

 \subsection{Commensurate Invariant Random Subgroups}

 Recall that two subgroups are commensurate when their intersection has finite index in each.
 We introduce a definition of commensurability for invariant random subgroups that generalizes this notion to invariant random subgroups.
 We remark that one regains the usual definition in the case when the invariant random subgroups are point masses.
+Before introducing the definition, we recall the notion of joinings of $G$-spaces.